mykle1/MMM-Lunartic/README.md

 * `git clone https://github.com/mykle1/MMM-Lunartic` into the `~/MagicMirror/modules` directory.

 * No API key needed!
-No dependencies needed!
+(It's my API) No dependencies needed!
 No kidding!

 ## Config.js entry and options